EJDiamond/Botanize/README.md

     - Used to get fonts for the project.
 - [AmIResponsive](https://ui.dev/amiresponsive)
     - Used to create image to show the site is responsive

+## React Library Benefits

+The data rendering feature of the React library creates an improved user experience by allowing the user to move through the site more efficiently.
+The data is fetched and updated without refreshing the page each time a user clicks or scrolls, making for a smoother, more enjoyable user experience.

 # Components